Game Critics Awards

-The Game Critics Awards are a set of annual awards held after the E3 video game conference since 1998.
-The awards are given to products displayed at E3 with the title Best of E3 of their category.
+The Game Critics Awards were a set of annual awards held after the E3 video game conference since 1998.
+The awards were given to products displayed at E3 with the title Best of E3 of their category.
+The 21st Annual Game Critics Awards was showcased for the final time in 2019, four years before E3 was permanently discontinued.

 Format

-The nominees and winners of the awards are chosen by individual judges representing 35 (as of 2011) major North American media outlets.
-The awards are given independently of the Expo's organizers.
+The nominees and winners of the awards were chosen by individual judges representing 35 (as of 2011) major North American media outlets.
+The awards were given independently of the Expo's organizers.

-Current categories

-Note on "all systems" as platform: Because games shown at E3 may still be in development, the platforms for which the game is published might differ.